Covid-19 first laid the Chinese economy low.

 U.S. Office of the National Counterintelligence Executive, "Foreign Spies Stealing U.S. Economic Secrets in Cyberspace," released Nov.
 3, 2011

 Report written by U.S. Office of the National Counterintelligence Executive.
+Full report available at the link below.

 This is a speech delivered by Cai Mingzhao, vice minister of the CPCCC‘s Publicity Department, at the Third US-China Internet Industry Forum in San Francisco on December 10, 2009.